 On 31 December 2019, the World Health Organisation (WHO) was alerted to several cases of pneumonia in Wuhan City, Hubei Province of China.
-Upon investigation, it was found that the respiratory illness was caused by a novel (new) coronavirus.
-Consequently, now over 1,300 people have died and over 60,000 of confirmed cases in China, including cases outside Wuhan City.
+Upon investigation, it was found that the respiratory illness was caused by a novel (new) coronavirus (COVID-19).

 Beijing has taken extreme measures to contain the virus.
 Wuhan City is now in lock down.
 In all, quarantine now encompasses 56 million people.